 - Before you can participate in any trades, you must load your wallet so deposit coins into your wallet and wait for them to confirm into it.

 - You will need NDEX to participate in most trade as that is the currency used to pay critical nodes to help facilitate the trade.
-Go to the top left drop down and select any NDEX based market to purchase NDEX.
+Go to the market page drop down and select any NDEX based market to purchase NDEX.
 You can either create a Buy order on the market or match a Sell order to get NDEX.
 The seller of NDEX pays all the NDEX fee so you don't have to worry about that.

 - Once the trade is complete, the pending trade will get a timestamp and your wallet will be available to you once again for you to continue trading.